MovingAverage/system-backtest-project/Systems/System Types.md

 ## Systems
 # Trend
 Designed to take advantage of big moves.
-With a small winning % and loose money in a range bound enviroment.
+With a small winning % and lose money in a range bound enviroment.

 Tools: moving averages, MACD, ADX, ATR, Channels, Regression